Check Out Hannah Kissel's LinkedIn Stats (Last 30 Days)

 AI Summary

-ICF-certified coach empowering high-performers to build authentic self-esteem beyond career success.
-Former LinkedIn top sales leader who rebuilt life through recovery and creativity.
+ICF-certified coach empowering high achievers to build authentic self-esteem.
+Former LinkedIn executive who rebuilt life through recovery and creativity.
 Published author with 7+ years sobriety.
-Helping clients rewrite their stories and realize full potential.
+Clients include leaders from top tech companies.
+Ready to rewrite your story?

 Topics associated with them